Income Tax, Gift & Estate Tax Issues

 Q: Please talk about the artist and estate taxes, gift tax, donations, and other IRS tax liabilities and implications for art, artists and collectors.
 What can an artist or collector do who will be leaving a large number of paintings or other works of art at the time of his or her death?

 A: This is a relatively complex field, but a few basic tips will come in handy for just about everyone.
-Before getting started, any reasonably successful artist who waits too long to figure out how much estate tax their descendents may owe can be in for a seriously unpleasant financial awakening.
+Before getting started, any reasonably successful artist who waits too long to figure out how much estate tax their descendents may be in for a seriously unpleasant financial awakening.
 Estate planning should begin as soon as possible especially if your art sells for significant amounts of money and you've been accumulating increasing amounts of it.
 To the Internal Revenue Service, successful means that your entire estate, art included, is valued at over $5,450,000 (for the 2016 tax year).
 Under that amount, you have nothing to worry about taxwise, at least at the federal level.
 Over that amount, better line up a good accountant, an art attorney familiar with tax implications, an art appraiser or related professional advisors because the current tax rate on anything in excess of that amount is 40%.
 In 2016, the maximum total dollar amount that can be passed down in the family or given tax-free as gifts is $5,450,000 million for an individual ($10,900,000 for a married couple).
 Before continuing, please note that I am neither an attorney nor an accountant and this article does not constitute legal advice; please consult qualified professionals familiar with IRS tax laws and procedures for answers to your questions.

 The single best device for passing on property and minimizing estate taxes is by giving non-taxable gifts during your lifetime.
 According to IRS regulations, you can give a maximum of $14,000 for the year 2016 without being taxed to any single individual, charity, museum or other entity, except to an employee or as an incentive to enter into a business transaction.
 For example, you might decide to give $14,000 worth of art to each of the following: three children, fifteen grandchildren, five nephews and nieces, four charities, three museums, your hairdresser, the man who repairs your car and the woman who delivers your mail.
 In case you're counting, that's $462,000 that won't be included in any estate tax calculations made at the time of your death.
 The good news is that you don't have to wait until the end is nigh.
 If you're feeling generous, you can give those $14000 individual tax-free gifts away anytime you feel like it.